Student Food Service Jobs

 Your education, your life, and a job.

 If so, jobs are available on campus in our dining rooms, Jester City Limits, Jester Java, Freshens, Jest-A-Pizza, Kin's Market, Kinsolving, J2, and Cypress Bend.
 Learn about all current job opportunities.

 Shifts as short as 4 hours, free meal with each shift worked, starting minimum is $8.25 per hour, holidays off.
 Student Incentive Plan: potential for $0.25 raise each Fall and Spring semester.
 Have fun, make friends, and earn money!

-Division of Housing and Food Service Human Resources Office
+University Housing and Dining - Human Resources Office

 200 West Dean Keeton, Austin, Texas 78713.